The 10 Best Outdoor HDTV Antennas in 2019

 If you think TV antennas are a thing of the past, think again.

 Nowadays, many people are opting to cut the cord and switch to a modern outdoor HDTV antenna.
-A main reason for this is the outrageous bill they get from their cable or satellite TV subscription.
+They've had enough of the high cost of cable and satellite television.

 And many broadcast stations like FOX, CBS, ABC, and NBC continue to send signals for free, so antenna users can rest assured they aren't missing any shows that are happening on TV.